 Dojo members attend classes and accumulate practice days, earning eligibility to test for rank.
 Rank is the measure of a student’s level of proficiency and progress in training, and is determined through a standardized set of examinations which are held periodically.
 According to the standards set by the United States Aikido Federation (USAF), there are six ranks below black belt.
-These ranks are called “kyu” ranks, which are followed by black-belt grades, called “dan” (shodan, or “beginning dan”, 2nd dan, 3rd dan…).
+These ranks are called “kyu” ranks, which are followed by black-belt grades, called “dan” (Shodan, or “beginning dan”, 2nd dan, 3rd dan…).

 A black belt indicates not an expert but a senior student.
-On average, students practicing at least three days per week, and applying themselves seriously, take five (or more) years to achieve the rank of shodan.
+On average, students practicing at least three days per week, and applying themselves seriously, take five (or more) years to achieve the rank of Shodan.

 What is Central Illinois Aikikai?

-Individuals interested in studying aikido are welcomed to watch any class and may participate in practice on any of several levels:
+Individuals interested in studying Aikido are welcomed to watch any class and may participate in practice on any of several levels:

 Dojo Member: Dojo members are entitled to attend any or all of the many classes offered each week, and may practice as a visitor at other USAF dojos for a reduced (or no) “mat fee”.
-Members may also participate in intensive training seminars held throughout the federations, and may count practice hours toward taking promotional exams.
+Members may also participate in intensive training seminars held throughout the federation, and may count practice hours toward taking promotional exams.

 Adult “Beginner” Classes: Are for those 13 and older.
 These classes last 8 weeks and can be repeated.
 These are designed for those 13 and older who have never practiced Aikido before.
 Practice involve basic movements, terms and a limited number of techniques.

-Youth Classes: For children and teenagers, aikido offers an opportunity to study a martial art in a non-violent and non-competitive atmosphere.
+Youth Classes: For children and teenagers, Aikido offers an opportunity to study a martial art in a non-violent and non-competitive atmosphere.
 Emphasis is on etiquette, safety, self-control, concentration and flexibility.
 Open to children aged 7-13 years.